-Carriage tours of Mackinac Island officially began in 1869 when the first city carriage license was issued, and this carriage tour is one of the oldest carriage tours on the Island.
-On this one-hour-and-45-minute tour, you will experience a tour like no other!
-This is by far the most enjoyable and authentic way to view the Island, and a carriage tour is the perfect way to orient yourself on Mackinac Island during your stay.
-See some of the best sights and attractions on the Island with this carriage tour.
+A horse-drawn view of the area will provide an amazing time.
+These tours officially began in 1869 when the first license was issued, and this is one of the oldest ride options.
+On this one-hour-and-45-minute tour, you will experience a time like no other!
+This is by far the most enjoyable and authentic way to experience fun, and it is a perfect way to orient yourself during your stay.
+See some of the best sights and attractions with this beautiful and historic journey with Mackinaw carriage tours.

-Start off your tour at 7278 Main Street in Historic Downtown Mackinac Island, and your two-horse hitch carriage will take you down Main Street and back along Market Street past many shops and attractions, including the Benjamin Blacksmith Shop, Mackinac Island City Hall, and John Jacob Astor's American Fur Company Office.
+Start off your tour at 7278 Main Street in Historic Downtown, and your two-horse hitch carriage will take you down Main Street and back along Market Street past many shops and attractions, including the Benjamin Blacksmith Shop, the city hall, and John Jacob Astor's American Fur Company Office.
 The tour will then head north out of the Historic Downtown area.

 The tour then stops at the Grand Hotel, a beautifully designed hotel with lush green lawns and vibrant colored flowers.
 The outside porch runs along the whole front side of the hotel to give you a chance to sit and enjoy the beauty that surrounds you.
 Please note that casual resort wear is appropriate during the day, but no tank tops or cut-offs are permitted.
 After 6 p.m., evening wear is required in all areas of the hotel: coat and tie for gentlemen, and dresses or pantsuits for ladies.